Author: Samuel A. Rebelsky

-I hear from alums who have gone to industry and academe and from potential employers that it is increasingly difficult to get good CS-related positions without significant extracurricular experiences.
+I hear from alums who have gone to industry and academe and from potential employers that it is increasingly difficult to get good CS-related jobs after your graduate without significant extracurricular experiences.
 Summer provides one such opportunity, but you should also consider working on an open-source project or other significant project, such as what the AppDev team does.
 I hear from some alums that it's important to have at least one off-campus experience.

 Getting a good opportunity requires work.
 You'll need to spend time identifying potential opportunities (talking to people, calling, emailing, searching on Google, etc.).
 You'll need to spend time developing a strong application.

 Warning!
-Deadlines for many programs are typically in early February.
-You should plan to apply to research programs during Winter break.
+Deadlines for many programs are typically in early February, if not before.
+An increasing number of internships now fill by the end of November, if not before.
+But you're okay, lots still have deadlines in February.
+You should plan to apply to research programs and start building your application portfolio during Winter break, if not before.

 Warning!
-While deadines are in early February, many places don't post opportunities until early January.
-You will need to check sites a few times and may have to follow up with email.
+While many deadlines are in early February, some places don't post opportunities until early January.
+You will need to check sites a few times and may have to follow up with electronic mail.